ncatlab/nlab-content/pages/1485.md

 * John Loftin, _The real definition of a smooth manifold_ ([pdf](http://andromeda.rutgers.edu/~loftin/difffal03/manifold.pdf))

-The proof that idempotents split in the category of manifolds was adapted from this MO answer:
+The proof that idempotents split in the category of smooth manifolds was adapted from this MO answer:

 * Zack (http://mathoverflow.net/users/300/zack), Idempotents split in category of smooth manifolds?, URL (version: 2014-04-06): http://mathoverflow.net/q/162556 ([web](http://mathoverflow.net/a/162556/2926))